MarkSholund/python-nexus/README.md

 - Upstream errors return proper HTTP status codes:
   - `404` for not found
   - `502` or upstream status code for other errors

+- NPM-specific caching notes:
+  - The server caches package metadata JSON under `cache/npm/{package}/index.json`.
+  - Tarballs are not prefetched: requests to `/npm/{package}/-/{tarball}` fetch the tarball from the upstream registry and save it under `cache/npm/...`.

 ---